astuyve/astuyve.github.io/_posts/2023-04-07-introducing-response-streaming.md

 ## But wait, one catch

 Finally, developers can use this capability only with the newer Lambda Function URL integration.
 Function URLs are one of several ways to trigger a Lambda Function via an HTTP request, which I've covered [previously, in another post](https://dev.to/aws-builders/introducing-lambda-function-urls-4ahd).
-This will be a bit limiting in terms of authentication mechanisms, but most importantly it enables developers to stream responses larger than the previous 6MB limit afforded by AWS Lambda.
+This will be a bit limiting in terms of authentication mechanisms.

 API Gateway and ALB are more common HTTP Integration methods for Lambda, and they do not support chunked transfer encoding - so you can't stream responses directly from a Lambda function to API Gateway or ALB using this feature.